Tag: Newtown Square

 “The confusion was still there,” Broillet said.

 Broillet also brought on a culinary team that had extensive experience with private events.
-They began to host a handful of events at the brewery — retirement parties, birthdays, etc. — which were a success.
+They began to host a handful of events at the brewery — retirement or birthday parties, for instance — which were a success.

 At the same time, major construction had created a “prohibitive environment for us to do business here on Ardmore Avenue,” Broillet said.
 Construction on the mixed-use Piazza project and Ardmore Avenue Community Center are ongoing, both of which are proximate to Ardmore Avenue and the businesses that operate there.